logo

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily, with or without reasonable accommodation, and perform other duties as assigned.

-• Prepare, clean and maintain classrooms and office space for daily use
+• Prepare, clean and maintain classroom for daily use

 • Attend and assist with parent/preschooler special events during the school year